ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 );
 ```

-That is a lot less repetative code, and will be a lot easier to maintain as our state grows.
+That is a lot less repetitive code, and will be a lot easier to maintain as our state grows.

 With the tests in place, we are ready to update the `dataReducer` in `src/app/store/reducers/data.reducer.ts`.
 I will provide one of the action handlers, and let you fill in the others.